afnanmmir/AfnansNotes/content/notes/SystemDesign.md

 **How to maintain message ordering across multiple servers?**
 - Vector clocks or logical timestamps help establish ordering relationships between messages.
 - Each server maintain a clock, and each message gets an associated timestamp to determine correct order.

+### Dealing With Contention
+- Contention happens when multple processes try to compete for the same resource(s)
+    - E.g. Booking the last ticket for an event, bidding on an auction item.

+#### Problem
+- Consider following situation buying the last ticket of an event
+    1. Alice sees 1 seat available
+    2. Bob sees 1 seat available
+    3. Alice proceeds to payment
+    4. Bob proceeeds to payment
+    5. Alice charged, seat count goes to 0.
+    6. Bob also charged, seat count goes to -1.
+    - Seat is double booked
+- Example problems this shows up in
+    - Ticketmaster
+    - Online Auction
+    - Rate limiter
+#### The Solution

+**Single Node Solutions**

+- If all data exists in single DB node, more straightforward solution
+- Atomicity
+    - Means a group of operations either all fails or all succeeds.
+No partial completion.
+    - Using a DB that supports atomicity using transactions usually can solve most contention problems
+    - For concert ticket situation, atomicity ensures that all related operations happen together
+    ```sql
+    BEGIN TRANSACTION;

+    -- Check and reserve the seat
+    UPDATE concerts
+    SET available_seats = available_seats - 1
+    WHERE concert_id = 'weeknd_tour'

+    -- Create the ticket record
+    INSERT INTO tickets (user_id, concert_id, seat_number, purchase_time)
+    VALUES ('user123', 'weeknd_tour', 'A15', NOW());

+    COMMIT;
+    ```
+    - However, still, a seat can be double booked, because transactions provide atomicity within themselves, and does not prevent other transactions from reading the same data concurrently.
+Would need serializability for that.
+    - Need coordination mechanism for this
+- Pessimistic Locking
+    - Prevent conflicts by acquiring locks upfront for row of data so only one transaction at a time can access it.
+    - Pessimistic because we are assuming conflicts will happen, and we are preventing them.
+    - This can decrease performance because less concurrency in the system
+- Isolation Levels
+    - This will control how much concurrent transactions can see each other's changes
+    - 4 Levels
+        1. Read Uncommitted: All transactions can see each others uncommitted changes.
+Least isolated
+        2. Read committed: Transactions can only see changes that have been committed.
+        3. Repeatable Read: Same data read multiple times within a transaction stay consistent.
+Basically taking a snapshot before the transaction
+        4. Serializable: Transactions appear as though they are happening sequentially
+    - 4 is the only one that will prevent double booking, but it heavily decreases performance

+- Optimistic Concurrency Control
+    - This is optimistic because we are assuming conflicts won't happen, so we will only resolve them when they happen
+    - This increases performance and decreases the overhead.
+    - You can just include a version number with all data, and everytime you update data you increment the version
+    - When updating data, you specify the expected current version and the new version.
+    - With 2 contending transactions, 1 will fail because the other one will have incremented the version number
+    - OCC only makes sense when contention will probably be rare. (i.e. not good for ticketing system)

+**Multiple Nodes**

+- Handling concurrency with multiple nodes for DB is different from single node approaches.
+- Example
+    - When you have Bank Account A and B, and you want to transfer money from A to B, but A and B live on different DB nodes, the operation must be atomic across multiple nodes.
+- 2 Phase Commit
+    - Have a server act as coordinator managing the transaction and committing all changes if all changes succeed or rolling them back if one fails.
+    - Coordinator writes to persistent log before committing/aborting for recovery purposes
+    - Phase 1: Prepare
+        - All changes are done in all DB nodes except for final commit
+    - Phase 2: Commit
+        - If all changes prepared successfully, commit all changes
+        - If any failed, rollback everything.
+    - Should also include timeouts in case coordinator crashes
+- Distributed Locks
+    - Simpler mechanism with less overhead.
+    - Acquire a lock on some resource before performing the operation (e.g. for bank transfer, use account IDs)
+    - Using Redis w/ TTL
+        - Redis already has atomic operations (SET)
+        - Use SET to acquire a lock, and let the TTL handle the release and clean up of the lock when done
+        - All servers access the same redis instance.
+        - One con is Redis becomes single point of failure
+    - DB Columns
+        - Add status + expiration columns on tables to track which resources are locked.
+        - Leverage ACID properties of DB to acquire locks, and use background processes to clean up locks periodically.
+        - More complex, but no additional infra
+    - Zookeeper
+        - Use a dedicated coordintator service for strongly consistent locks
+        - Most robust, but most overhead.
+    - DL's prevent contention before it happens.
+- Saga Pattern
+    - Break all operations into sequency of independent steps that can be undone if something goes wrong.
+    - Each step has a compensation step that can reverse the step if step after fails.
+    - Like making every step into a transaction that can be rolled back.
+    - Creates an eventually consistent system, but makes it more practical to manage than 2PC.
+#### Choosing the Right Approach
+- Single DB, High Contention --> Pessimistic locking
+- Single DB, low contention --> OCC
+- Multiple DB, must be atomic --> 2PC
+- Multiple DB, user experience is important --> Distributed Locking
+#### When to Use in Interviews
+- Multiple users trying to access same limited resources
+- Prevent double booking/double charging
+- Handling Race Conditions
+- Ensure data consistency.
+#### Common Interview Scenarios
+- Online Auction System - Optimistic concurrency control to be used because multiple bidders compete for same item, and you can use the current high price as the "version"
+- Ticketmaster - Will have high contention, would want to use some application level coordination to allow reserve booking for 10 min duration (i.e. acquiring a lock for 10 mins)
+- Banking - Need it to be atomic, need to use 2PC for distributed DB or pessimistic locking or serializability.
+- Ride Sharing Dispath (Uber): App level coordination using driver status.
+- Inventory System: OCC

+#### When not to Overcomplicate it
+- When you have low contention scenarios with rare conflicts
+- When you have single use operations
+- Read heavy workloads --> rare write conflicts

+#### Common Deep Dives

+**How do you prevent Deadlocks with Pessmistic Locking?**

+- Use ordered locking which means locks must be acquired in the same order no matter what to prevent deadlock scenario
+- Add database timeout configs as a safety net in case dead lock happens

+**What happens when coordinator service crashes during distributed transaction?**

+- Use a persistent lock to be able to start up a new coordinator service and recover back to its current state and completes in flight transactions

+**How to handle ABA problem?**

+- If you have a record that changes its value from A to B then back to A between a read and write, optimistic control won't detect this.
+- You have to make sure you use a column that always is changing and probably is monotonic so it is impossible for the same value to be read again. (e.g. number of reviews.)

+**What about performance when everyone wants the same resource**
+- The celebrity/hot partition problem
+- Demand concentrates on a single point
+- You first try changing the problem by trying to loosen the constraints
+    - E.g. for all demand coming to one auction item, have 10 separate identical items with separate auction on each.
+    - Loosen consistency constraints that you need if you really don't need them
+- Add a message queue between worker and server to absorb the pressure and create queue-based serialization
+    - This will lead to increased latency and decreased throughput.